1Px-Vision/Advanced-Deep-Reinforcement-Learning-Solutions/Project_Navigation/Report.md

 # Training Code

-File Report.ipynb presents the code of the implementation training DQN and Dueling DQN architecture the agent to navigate Unity's Banana Collector environment
+The notebook 'File Report.ipynb' details the implementation and training of both DQN and Dueling DQN architectures, enabling an agent to navigate through Unity's Banana Collector environment.
+The agent successfully solves the environment in under 1800 episodes!

 # Enviroment & Task